 Many will seek out positions where there is direct contact with the public in some advisory role, whether a receptionist or a counsellor.
 Social people are motivated by an interest in different types of people and like diversity in their work environments.
 Many are drawn towards careers in the caring professions and social welfare area, whilst others prefer teaching and other 'informing' roles.

-Entry - Aid Worker - Humanitarian
+Entry / Progression - Aid Worker - Humanitarian

 Entry is open to degrees of all disciplines.
 Qualifications in First Aid and management can be extremely beneficial.
 Approved courses are provided by various organisations in the Republic of Ireland and Northern Ireland.

-VSO Graduates with a specific skill in areas such as: Community development, health care, logistics, teaching, and engineering might find it easier to get a placement overseas.
+Voluntary Service Overseas (VSO) Graduates with a specific skill in areas such as: Community development, health care, logistics, teaching, and engineering might find it easier to get a placement overseas.

 Independent non-governmental organisations - Ireland